Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 1) What does the Earned Safe and Sick Time Act do?

-The New York City Earned Safe and Sick Time Act gives workers up to 40 hours of sick time in a year to recover from physical/mental illness or injury, seek medical treatment, or care for a sick family member.
+The New York City Earned Safe and Sick Time Act gives workers sick time to recover from physical/mental illness or injury, seek medical treatment, or care for a sick family member.

 2) Am I covered?

 The law covers most people working in New York City.
-If you work within the boundaries of New York City (in Manhattan, Brooklyn, Queens, Bronx or Staten Island) for more than 80 hours in a year, you are probably covered, whether you are a full-time, part-time, or temporary worker.
+If you work within the boundaries of New York City (in Manhattan, Brooklyn, Queens, Bronx or Staten Island), you are probably covered, whether you are a full-time, part-time, or temporary worker.

 However, the law does not cover: